airbnb/Showkase/README.md

 - Hooks for screenshot testing.
 Since all your components are a part of the Showkase browser, this would be a good opportunity to make this a part of your CI and detect diffs in components.
+- Support for other UI elements that are a part of your app (like `@ShowkaseIcons`, etc)

 ## Contributing
 Pull requests are welcome!
 We'd love help improving this library.
 Feel free to browse through